Estimated reading time: 5 minutes

 Base line characteristics for patients in the control and intervention group were similar with no huge outliers.

 Patients with non shockable rhythms made up the bulk of this trial.
 150 in the calcium group and 145 in the control.
 The calcium intervention group had 43 patients with shockable rhythms vs 53 in the saline control group.
-Non shockable out of hospital cardiac arrests have low survival rates compared to shockable, this difference in presentation could have bias the results.
+Non shockable out of hospital cardiac arrests have low survival rates compared to shockable, this difference in presentation could bias the results.

 What were the results?